07 March, 2017

 Some housing associations are also at the forefront of using innovation in house building and ensuring sustainable homes and communities are built.
 Based on their experience in continuing to deliver on house supply, they can be a key partner in the years to come to provide a solution to the current crisis whether it is through being given land to build on, setting up joint ventures for new development or regenerating existing estates.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Lucy Worrall in our Housing & Regeneration department via email or phone on 01254 222393.
+For more information contact Lucy Worrall in our Housing & Regeneration department via email or phone on 01254 222393.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.